Pursuing Wonder, Knowledge & Love

 Delightful games and healthy competition will help Form 2 students gain speed and accuracy with basic math facts.
 Students will learn strategies to aid them in deftly solving mental math problems, and the class will read aloud inspiring stories of real-life mathematicians.

 This course does not replace the student’s main, traditional math class but rather serves to deepen and enrich the student’s understanding and appreciation of math.
-This class has no homework.
+This class has little to no homework.
 (For information about Bluebonnet’s full course offerings for 4th through 6th-grade math, see here.)

 Prerequisites: understanding of the four basic operations (addition, subtraction, multiplication, and division) with single-digit integers.